CP-Panizza/Panizza/README.md

         fmt.Println(this.AppId) //wx264sd6sd844c
 }
 ```
-And you can defind a list in config like this:</br>
+And you can defind another data type in config like this:</br>
 ```text
 #[]string
 MYLIST=[aaaa,bbbb,cccc,dddd]